LiskArchive/lisk-legacy-docs/start.md

 Action                                                            | Description
  ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[Maintain a node](maintain-node.md)                               | Deploy your first blockchain node on our Testnet or Mainnet - it’s only one line of code and will take you less than 5 minutes.
-Get started at [insert docs url]
+[Maintain a node](maintain-node.md)                               | Deploy your first blockchain node on our Testnet or Mainnet.
 [Build a blockchain application](build-blockchain-app.md)         | Introduction for building blockchain applications with the Lisk SDK.
 [Interact with the network](interact-with-network.md)             | Summary of different ways and tools to interact with the blockchain network.
 [Get to know the Lisk Protocol](../lisk-protocol/introduction.md) | Specification of the Lisk Protocol.